-Sod is a contained grass and soil held together by the grass root system, sodding is like installing a new grass carpet.
+Sod is a contained grass and soil held together by the grassroots system...
+Sodding is like installing a new grass carpet

-If a lawn has many bald spots or is being over-taken by all kind of weeds and if for any reason a nice lawn is needed quickly, then sodding will be the right solution, because in most cases sod can be installed in one or two days in a small lawn.
+If a lawn has many bald spots or is overtaken by weeds, and if, for any reason, a new lawn is needed quickly, then sodding will be the right solution because in most cases sod can be installed in one or two days in a small lawn

 By following the nature life cycle of most grasses which go to seed during summer and then germinates in the early fall, you will get the best most vigorous stands with the least competition from weeds and insect pest and avoid the chances of newly seeded grass from getting burnt in the hot summer months.

 Seeding can be done in early Spring or preferably in early Fall, but for the best results we recommend that seeding be done following a de-thatching, slicing or aeration.
 By removing any accumulated thatch and with the loosening of soil that is the result of core aeration, you get the most "seed to soil" contact which is crucial to seed germination.

 For most lawns we use TALL FESCUE BLEND, this blend consists of improved tall fescue varieties that offer good resistance to brown patch and other turf diseases, plus faster recovery to damaged areas.

 In shady areas like under trees we use a shady mix blend containing low light grasses.